RyanT5/yl-training/README.md

 [https://youngleadertraining.online](https://youngleadertraining.online)

-This content was put togther by the Braid and Pentland YL Training Team.
+This content was put togther by the Braid and Pentland YL Training Team, with support from Belfast County.

 It has also been [endorsed by Scouts UK](https://www.scouts.org.uk/volunteers/running-your-section/running-an-explorer-unit/explorers-covid-19-safe-games-and-activities/).